 Narcissistic abuse follows a pattern in which the perpetrators initially love-bomb their partners, creating a situation in which it is difficult for the partner to resist because the narcissist intentionally fakes qualities, likes, dislikes, and even past experiences that mirror and complement the victim’s.

-4. The purpose of using the label is not to define the perpetrator but to name the abuse.
+4. The purpose of using the label is not to define individual perpetrators but to name the abuse and help survivors.

 The purpose of writing and reading books about narcissistic abuse is not to diagnose narcissists.
 It is to assist survivors.
 Yet, because this unique form of abuse exists and has the effects that it does because of the unique traits of the perpetrators, one cannot describe the abuse without also describing the perpetrators.

 Most narcissists never seek treatment because they do not believe anything is wrong with them by definition.
 This means that they are unlikely ever to be diagnosed in the traditional sense.
-This means that their partners will likely never receive any explanation for what is happening to them because their abuser went to see a mental health professional.
+This means that their partners will likely never receive any explanation for what is happening to them as a result of their abuser going to a mental health professional.